Last Updated on: 19th September 2021, 05:27 pm

-I think Reykjavik is an incredibly safe city to travel, and I never felt like I was in danger.
-However, there are common sense safety precautions every traveler should take.
-I’ll go more in depth on why I think Reykjavik is safe for travelers, plus what you need to be aware of before arriving.
+I think Reykjavik is an incredibly safe city to travel to, and I never felt like I was in danger.
+However, there are common-sense safety precautions every traveler should take.
+I’ll go more in-depth on why I think Reykjavik is safe for travelers, plus what you need to be aware of before arriving.

 - Iceland averages less than one homicide per year.
 It has been this way for several decades.

-- Like any other major city, Reykjavik does have minor assaults, sexual assaults, rapes, automobile theft, vandalism, property damage, and other street crimes.
+- Like any other major city, Reykjavik does have minor assaults, assaults against women, automobile theft, vandalism, property damage, and other street crimes.